What is Thrombolytic Therapy and its Uses,Side effects

 • Abbokinase, Kinlytic (rokinase)

-The Dosage of the drugs purely depends on the purpose of the treatment, patient health condition, in some cases patient's weight can also be considered to treat with proper therapy.
+The dosage of the drugs purely depends on the purpose of the treatment and the patient’s health condition; in some cases, a patient’s weight can also be considered to treat with proper therapy.

-• All the patients may not be suitable for this therapy as there are chances of an increase in risk factors.
+• Not all patients may be suitable for this therapy, as there are chances of an increase in risk factors.

-• The final decision of the thrombolytic drug treatment should be of a professional doctor or else it may cost our life.
+• The final decision on the thrombolytic drug treatment should be made by a professional doctor, or else it may cost our lives.

-• It is recommended to get medical help to those who have chances of getting strokes or heart attacks which increase the survival chances and decrease the risk factors.
+• It is recommended to get medical help for those who are at risk of getting strokes or heart attacks, which increases their survival chances and decreases their risk factors.

-• Always consider taking the correct dose which suits the body's functionality to work properly under the guidance of doctors.
+• Always consider taking the correct dose that suits the body’s functionality to work properly under the guidance of doctors.

-• Do not try to take this therapy without the doctor's presence and never do it by yourself or by family members.
+• Do not try to take this therapy without the doctor’s presence, and never do it by yourself or with family members.

-Medical Conditions which may increase the risk by using thrombolytic agents:
+Medical conditions that may increase the risk of using thrombolytic agents

-• Bleeding problems in past or current days.
+• Bleeding problems in the past or current days.

 • Blood disorders